 To qualify for a rebate under the Program, applicants must meet the following eligibility requirements:

-- All City of Medicine Hat residential Electric and/or Natural Gas Utility customers are eligible to apply once per residential address during the Program duration.
+- All City of Medicine Hat residential Electric Utility customers are eligible to apply once per residential address during the Program term.

 - This incentive program is for new residential properties.